wu-qing-157/Rogue-Mx/README.md

 is no more than a specified figure, roughly several thousand.

-Non-recursive calls are processed by their instruction number from smaller to bigger, before recursive ones.
+Non-recursive calls are processed by their instruction number from smaller to bigger.

-Recursive calls are processed in random order, which may be optimized in the future.
+Self-recursive calls are then processed at most three times.
+Recurse involving multiple functions are not optimized.

 ### Constant Propagation